H i s t o r y c o l o r s - P r o j e c t

 In the course of the research, started in 2006, a comprehensive special archive could be built up on the subject which is continuously complemented.
 At an early stage it became clear that - despite all the expectations - an unbelievevable number of so far unknown primary sources is still existent.
 The evaluation, archiving and lasting preservation of color samples, standard colors/collections, documents, some original device, pictures and historical special literature as well as their preservation from the often usual disposal, shows a principal purpose of the activity.
 Besides, all historical color samples are supplied to a digital color measurement whose results are recorded in a color data base.

-The determining results will be available in a comprehensive publication on the subject "Painting and Camouflage of the german armed forces" which will enclose, on account of the already existing primary sources, more than 1000 pages.
+The determining results will be available in a comprehensive publication on the subject "Paintings and Camouflage of the Wehrmacht" which will enclose, on account of the already existing primary sources, more than 1000 pages.

-The Historycolors-Archive, due to temporal points of view, will be accessible not until the publication of "Painting and Camouflage of the german armed forces" to interested users at the request of.
+The Historycolors-Archive, due to temporal points of view, will be accessible not until the publication of "Paintings and Camouflage of the Wehrmacht" to interested users at the request of.
 The use occurs without a loss or on the basis of an equivalent exchange of information.
 Already an equivalent exchange of information is possible any time and welcome.

 As a service Historycolors is consulting enthusiasts and owners of original device with the restoration on the subject of the historically correct colors for a cost-covering fee.
 For this, also color chips of original device can be submitted for a digital color measurement.